2012–2013 escalation of the Syrian civil war: September

-On 6 September 2012 Kurdish activists reported that 21 civilians were killed in the Kurdish neighborhood of Sheikh Maqsud in Aleppo, when the Syrian Army shelled the local mosque and its surroundings.
-Despite the district being neutral during the Battle of Aleppo and free of government and FSA clashes, local residents believed that the district was shelled as retaliation for sheltering anti-government civilians from other parts of the city.
+On 6 September 2012 Kurdish activists reported that 21 civilians were killed in the Kurdish neighborhood of Sheikh Maqsud in the city of Aleppo, when the Syrian Army shelled the local mosque and its surroundings.
+Despite the district being neutral during the Battle of Aleppo and free of clashes between government and FSA forces, local residents believed that the district was shelled as retaliation for sheltering anti-government civilians from other parts of the city.
 In a statement released shortly after the deaths, the Kurdish People's Protection Units (YPG) vowed to retaliate.
 A few days later, Kurdish forces killed 3 soldiers in Afrin (Efrîn) and captured a number of other government soldiers in Ayn al-Arab (Kobanî) and Al-Malikiyah (Dêrika Hemko) from where they drove the remaining government security forces.
 It was also reported that the government had begun to arm Arab tribes around Qamishli in preparation for a possible confrontation with Kurdish forces, who still did not completely control the city.

 On 19 September 2012, rebel forces seized a border crossing between Syria and Turkey in Raqqa Governorate.
-It was speculated that this crossing could provide opposition forces with strategic and logistical advantages due to Turkish support of the rebels, whose headquarters subsequently relocated from southern Turkey into northern Syria.
+It was speculated that this crossing could provide opposition forces with strategic and logistical advantages due to Turkish support for the Syrian opposition, whose headquarters subsequently relocated from southern Turkey into northern Syria.
 At least 8 government soldiers were killed and 15 wounded by a car bomb in the al-Gharibi district of Qamishli on 30 September 2012.
 The explosion targeted the Political Security branch.